Suspended Member Federation at the World Aquatics Championships

-During the FINA World Aquatics Championships, athletes whose governing body have been suspended are still allowed to compete under the FINA flag with the "country" designation as "Suspended Member Federation".
-In 2015 the Sri Lankan federation was suspended, but they competed as independent athletes under the FINA code.
-Since 2017 Kuwait and Kenya have sent participants to the Aquatics Championships under the SMF code.
+During the FINA World Aquatics Championships, athletes whose governing body has been suspended are still allowed to compete under the FINA flag with the "country" designation as "Suspended Member Federation".
+In 2015, the Sri Lankan federation was suspended, but they competed as independent athletes under the FINA code.
+Since 2017, Kuwait, Kenya, and the Philippines have sent participants to the Aquatics Championships under the SMF code.